Sport Aviation Specialties

 Complete the FAA Paperwork (Back)

-In addition to the paperwork you have already completed, you will also need to complete the following:
+In addition to the paperwork you have already completed, you will also need to submit additional documents.

 • FAA Form 8130-12 Eligibility Statement- Amateur-Built- for E-ABs only